Cristianetaniguti/Reads2Map/README.md

 java -jar -Dconfig.file=.configurations/cromwell_cache.conf -jar cromwell.jar run -i EmpiricalReads2Map.inputs.json EmpiricalReads2Map.wdl
 ```

-## Running large datasets

-If you want to test the workflow with the full example data, you can download it running "data/populus/download_SRRs.sh" and specify the file "data/populus/sample_info" in the workflow inpu file.
-In this case and for running full empirical datasets in general, you will need a computer with higher capacity.

-By default, the workflows are configurated for High-Performance Computing (HPC) services and we provide some configurations files examples in `.configurations` directory.

-If you don't have a HPC available, you may want to check cloud services.
-Thare are several services available, we would suggest to start your search by the [terra.bio](https://terra.bio/resources/analysis-tools/) platform.
-To adapt the workflows to cloud services it is required to change the `runtime` session of the workflow tasks according with the cloud format.

 ### Run SimulatedReads2Map workflow

 * Adapt the path of the inputs in `inputs/SimulatedReads2Map.input.json`